Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

 ***Organisation of data***

 The organisation of data is also very different on Lustre and LUMI-O.
-Lustre, although very different of the local filesystem(s) on your laptop or smartphone or more traditional networked filesystems common for networks of PCs or workstations, uses the same organisation of data as those filesystems.
+Lustre, although very different from the local filesystem(s) on your laptop or smartphone or more traditional networked filesystems common for networks of PCs or workstations, uses the same organisation of data as those filesystems.
 Data is organised in files stored in a hierarchical directory structure.
 In fact, Lustre behaves as much as possible